Chart Color Schemes

 The level of cultural diversity witnessed in Bellevue Heights was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Bellevue Heights had a higher cultural diversity than most local areas, with 15.8% of its residents speaking languages other than English at home and 27.2% born overseas.
-Christianity was the predominant religion in Bellevue Heights, comprising 43.1% of the population.
-However, Judaism showed significant overrepresentation, making up 0.2% compared to 0.1% across Greater Adelaide.
+Bellevue Heights was found to have a higher level of cultural diversity than most local markets, with 15.8% of its population speaking a language other than English at home and 27.2% born overseas.
+The predominant religion in Bellevue Heights is Christianity, comprising 43.1% of the population.
+However, Judaism is notably overrepresented, making up 0.2% of the population compared to 0.1% across Greater Adelaide.

 Frequently Asked Questions - Diversity